apache/airflow/dev/README_RELEASE_HELM_CHART.md

 ```

 Send the same email to announce@apache.org, except change the opening line to `Dear community,`.
-It is more reliable to set it via the web ui at https://lists.apache.org/list.html?announce@apache.org
+It is more reliable to send it via the web ui at https://lists.apache.org/list.html?announce@apache.org
+(press "c" to compose a new thread)

+## Add release data to Apache Committee Report Helper

+Add the release data (version and date) at: https://reporter.apache.org/addrelease.html?airflow

 ## Update Announcements page